nus-cs2103-AY2021S1/ip/README.md

 The project centralises around the theme of Sanrio character Gudetama.
 The bot is called GuDukeTama to pay homage to the Java mascot _Duke_.

 ## Features
-Refer to User Guide: (To be updated)
+Refer to User Guide: https://vielheim.github.io/ip/

 ## Setup